PasHyde/relate/README.md

 print(measure(text1, text2))
 58.333333
 ```
-The matrix module automatically arranges the estimated values into a symmetric matrix.
+The matrixes module automatically arranges the estimated values into a symmetric matrix.
 All punctuation marks and capitals should be removed from the texts and the pronunciation standardized.
 The data should be arranged as following:

 ```python
 text1 = 'the fox jumps'